Wil1909/Lunacid-AP-Randomizer-Installer/README.md

 ### Instructions

-1. Download the latest Lunacid_Archipelago_Installer.zip release.
+1. Download the latest Lunacid_Archipelago_Installer.zip [release](https://github.com/Wil1909/Lunacid-AP-Randomizer-Installer/releases).
-2 .Extract the contects of the archive file to a directory of your choice such as Desktop.
+2. Extract the contects of the archive file to a directory of your choice such as Desktop.
 3. Run the Installer.bat file that was extracted.
 4. Follow the prompts and messages in the console.
 5. Enjoy